-The reception systems in European countries of first arrival – especially in Greece and Italy – are over capacity.
-People seeking asylum are often pushed out of the official system by poor and unsafe conditions, and they lack any information about legal ways to claim asylum or reunite with family members in other European countries.
+Poor and unsafe conditions often push people seeking asylum out of the official system, and they lack information about legal ways to claim asylum or reunite with their family in other European countries.
 This contravenes international and European law on access to asylum.

 EU states should share responsibility for hosting refugees and ensure refugee family members can reunite across countries.
 Europe also needs to implement strong search and rescue operations with the sole objective of saving lives.